 An inscription next to the figure mentions a man named Ma’na having carved or commissioned it.

 Reaching the top of the hill, you’ll find a series of inscriptions that are much more clear.
-Supposedly, it mentions Absamya, son of Adona – surely Tiridates’s brother.
+They mention someone named Absamya, son of Adona – surely Tiridates’s brother.

 Most of the texts around Soğmatar are of a memorial nature, while others mention particular astronomical phenomena occurring on certain dates.